Get instant quote

 Does FDM require post-processing?

-Parts printed using FDM are likely to have visible layer lines, so post-processing is required to give parts a smooth finish.
+FDM-printed parts typically show visible layer lines, so post-processing is usually required to achieve a smooth finish.

 How accurate is FDM?

-In general, part accuracy depends on how you’ve calibrated your FDM printer and the complexity of your model.
-Industrial FDM printers produce parts more accurately than desktop machines, but home 3D printer technology is quickly catching up.
+Part accuracy depends on printer calibration and the complexity of the model.
+Industrial FDM systems produce more accurate parts than desktop machines, though consumer printers are improving.

 How expensive is FDM?